 A Good Ending

-Plan to end on a good note.
-Normally this is accomplished by reviewing something that you know the horse and rider can do well.
+Usually even a poor lesson will end well if you review something that you know the horse and rider can do easily and well.
 Beware of introducing new material toward the end of a lesson.
 If the new material is not well received by your student or his horse, you’ll more than likely end on a less than successful note.
 Your goal is for the student to have a sense of “gain” or achievement.

 May each student and lesson teach you something new.